vladodyanov/vladodyanov/README.md

 Passionate traveller, love architecture, desigh, photography.
 Booklover.

-My last but not least addiction is codding with Python....AI is also in my mind !
+My last but not least addiction is codding with Python.

-Favourite quote : "Heavy is the crown, but only for the weak !
+...AI is also on my mind !

 ![alt text](https://github.com/vladodyanov/python/blob/main/423066.png)